epfl-ada/ada-2021-project-dataoverflow/README.md

 ├── Initial_Analysis.ipynb: Our initial analysis notebook contains data cleaning and EDA ├── ML-Pipeline.ipynb: The machine learning pipeline implements the keyword exaction and sentiment analysis ├── README.md
-├── data: the related dataset we use
-├── notebooks: notebooks that contain our trying
+├── data: the sub-dataset with data cleaning and analysis ├── notebooks: notebooks that contain our trying
 │   ├── LDA.ipynb
 │   └── firstTry.ipynb